unytco/circulo-tx5/README.md

 This third version of Circulo provides support for multiple languages including Turkish, German, Spanish and French.
 Simply go to Agent Overview > Settings Gear > Language and pick whichever mother tongue that speaks to you.
 And if there is another language you want included and that you can help with, reach out.
 </p>
 <p>
 Circulo3 also includes some performance improvements that should make the app a bit faster and more reliable.
+That said, most people will be running zero arc nodes, which tend to be a bit slower when sending and receiving.
+Zero Arc should be faster on Circulo3 than on Circulo2, but still not as fast as some people have experienced when running Full Arc nodes.
 </p>
 <p>
 If you want to join in on the conversation as well as the testing, request to join the Circulo Telegram channel by sending an email to info@unyt.co with the subject "I want to play!".
 Our team will send you an invite link.